SageChaozu/SyobonActionMono/README.md

 # SyobonActionMono
-Syobon Action original source from author's Geocities site converted to MonoGame (Previously XNA)
+Syobon Action original source from http://www.geocities.co.jp/z_gundam_tanosii converted to MonoGame (Previously XNA)

-I converted this code which was originally C(guessing) to C# with XNA.
-This was obtained from the author's Geocities webstie known as http://www.geocities.co.jp/z_gundam_tanosii.
-After I converted to XNA, I contacted the author to let him know its been translated over.
+I converted this code which was originally C(guessing) to C# using XNA.
+This was obtained from the geocities webstie known as http://www.geocities.co.jp/z_gundam_tanosii.
+After I converted to XNA, I contacted the site owner to let him know its been translated over.
 At the time, he was looking for a language translator for Eryi Action and thought that's what I meant.
 I sent him the source code in case he wanted to release the original on some Microsoft Platform.

-In order to preserve things, I figured I would go ahead and conver the XNA source to MonoGame.
-As you can tell, my conversion was a MVS just to get the game running.
+In order to preserve things, I figured I would go ahead and convert the XNA source to MonoGame.
+As you can tell, my conversion was a minimal solution just to get the game running.
 A lot of the messages have been converted because my font showed the Japanese fonts as ASCII garbage.

 Hint: Level Select
 Press 1 for level 1